Colombia Amazon: The BEST Guide to Leticia Now (Photos)

 Expected daily costs of Leticia excluding tours: $15.
 This number can easily be higher or lower but this is a rough estimate.
 The Colombia Amazon is cheap and surprisingly has everything you can find in most major cities.

 Leticia being the gateway to the jungle, is a fantastic home base for your jungle explorations.
 While waiting for your jungle explorations or your departing flight, here are some activities to keep yourself busy.
+You might be surprised as I was that there are far more things to do than expected!

 - Santander Park – Around 5:30pm everyday, thousands of parrots gather to deliver what might be the real call of the wild.
 A cacophony that can’t be missed, or unheard for that matter.
 Stroll the park or admire from the church across the street for a small 3,000 COP donation.